 First and foremost, you should settle for nothing less than daily brushing.

-2) Use a shed control shampoo when you bathe him.
+Use a shed control shampoo when you bathe them.
 See this page for recommendations.

 Make sure your Goldendoodle gets haircuts often.
 See this page for haircut style inspiration.